Double Eyelid Surgery or ‘Asian Blepharoplasty’

 - Want to find the best Asian Eyelid Surgeon in Melbourne or Sydney?

 Asian double eyelid surgery or ‘Asian Blepharoplasty’ is a surgical variation of an upper eyelid lift procedure.
 Asian eyelid surgery creates an eyelid crease previously hidden under the epicanthal folds commonly seen on eyelids of individuals with Asian heritage.

-Asian ‘Double eyelid’ surgery adjusts the facial feature known as the epicanthal fold.
+Asian ‘Double eyelid’ or Parellel Eyelid surgery adjusts the facial feature known as the epicanthal fold.

 What is an epicanthal fold?

 - The epicanthal fold is the skin fold located near the inner corner of the eyes

 - Most commonly seen in people of Asian descent, on some individuals, this eyelid skin fold ‘closes up’ the eye appearance and results in a puffy-looking or visibly-tired appearance.

 - Adjusting or reducing the double-eyelid skin fold can have a ‘refreshing’ and ‘brightening’ effect on the eye area and overall facial aesthetics